dankelley/dal-oce-thesis/README.rst

 and ``ocethesisbib.sty``), a sample LaTeX file (``mythesis.tex``), and a sample bibliography file (``literature.bib``).

-It seems that the style sheet satisfies the FGS rules as of early 2007.
-However, these rules are a moving target, so it seems certain that further changes to the style files will be required at some point.
+It seems that the style sheet satisfies the FGS rules most of the time.
+However, these rules are very much a moving target, so it seems certain that further changes to the style files will be required at some point.
 The whole purpose of this website is to facilitate this development.
 The reader is cautioned, however, that changing LaTeX style sheets is *not* for the faint of heart.

 Using the style file
 --------------------